-From the rocky coast of Washington State to the fall-colored leaves of Vermont, the United States is filled with beautiful elopement locations.
-Below are some of the best.
+From the rocky coastline of Washington State to the fall-colored leaves of Upstate New York, the United States is filled with some of the most diverse and jaw-dropping elopement locations.
+Below are the best of the best.

 North Cascades National Park